nteract/hydrogen/KERNEL_CONNECTION.md

 # Custom kernel connection example (inside Docker)

 **Note**: Hydrogen now supports using kernel gateways ([see the instructions in the main page](https://github.com/nteract/hydrogen/blob/master/README.md)).
-Using that option might be simpler and will allow you to use the functionality in Windows or Mac very easily.
+Using that option might be simpler in most of the use cases.
+For example, it will allow you to use the functionality from a Docker virtual machine in Windows or Mac as easily as if it was Linux.

 You can use a custom kernel connection file to connect to a previously created kernel.